Claire K Creations

 Yes indeed you could make it in two loaf tins.
 I’d strongly advise lining them as well as greasing them.

-Have you ever baked smaller sizes?
+Have you ever baked smaller sizes of The Best Ever Ultimate Chocolate Mud Cake?

 I have used this recipe to bake cupcakes and other shapes in smaller sizes.
 You’ll just need to start checking on them a lot sooner so you don’t burn them.
+For cupcakes, start at 25 minutes.

 I have made it up to 3 days in advance but I usually ice it at the earliest the day before serving.
 You can also make the cake up to 3 months in advance and freeze it.